L'Oliveraie

 About L'Oliveraie

 For Moroccan cuisine in El Hajeb, L'Oliveraie is a direct option to consider when the priority is a meal centered on Moroccan cooking.
-The verified public details are limited, so the safest way to plan is around the basics: the restaurant is in El Hajeb, lists Moroccan cuisine, observes smart casual dress, has a Relais Chateaux Award (2025).
+The restaurant is in El Hajeb, lists Moroccan cuisine, observes smart casual dress, has a Relais Chateaux Award (2025).

-The strongest confirmed case for this restaurant is focus.
+The strongest case for this restaurant is focus.
 With Moroccan cuisine as the clear anchor, it makes more sense for diners who want a Morocco-focused meal than for those looking for a broad international brief.
-Because detailed menu, price, chef, service-format information is not verified here, confirm any specifics directly with the venue before building an itinerary around it.
+For detailed menu, price, chef, service-format information, confirm any specifics directly with the venue before building an itinerary around it.

 Choose it for Moroccan cooking without over-reading the details

-There is no verified chef-led tasting structure, seat count, price range, or detailed menu format available in the provided facts.
+There is no chef-led tasting structure, seat count, price range, or detailed menu format information available.
 Treat the meal practically: check current details with the restaurant, plan around the posted operating hours, avoid assuming a particular service style beyond the confirmed smart casual dress code and Moroccan cuisine focus.

 Make it part of a wider food itinerary, not the only anchor